The International Steam Pages

 Web Sites:

 Maine possessed five public two-foot gauge railways after taking account of mergers etc. amongst the little lines.
 The two-foot concept was introduced to the USA by one George Mansfield who had visited the Ffestiniog Railway in the UK in the 1870’s.
 His first 2ft gauge venture was the Billerica & Bedford RR in Massachusetts, opened in 1877 but which closed after only a few months of operation for want of traffic.
-Its hapless shareholders can’t have been too pleased with Mr. Mansfield who received little of their money back, even after its rolling stock had been sold on to the Sandy River RR up near the Quebec border in Maine, his next venture, which opened in 1879.
-The Sandy River line was much more successful, becoming a part of an interconnecting system well over 100 miles long built by several independent companies which eventually merged to become the well known, and much lamented, Sandy River and Rangeley Lakes RR.
+Its hapless shareholders can’t have been too pleased with Mr. Mansfield who received little of their money back, even after its rolling stock had been sold on to the Sandy River RR up near the Quebec border in Maine, his next venture, which opened in 1879, the Sandy River line was much more successful, becoming a part of an interconnecting system well over 100 miles long built by several independent companies which eventually merged to become the well known, and much lamented, Sandy River and Rangeley Lakes RR.

 The Bridgton & Saco River, later the Bridgton & Harrison, in the west of the state, followed in 1882 and was another line whose construction was overseen by Mr. Mansfield.
 The Monson RR, only six miles in length, opened the following year up in the north.
 It was built and ran primarily to transport slate and slate products from slate quarries at Monson to the main line at Monson Junction.
 The public stretch of line was about 6 miles long and there was a mineral extension to the quarries which ran for another two miles.
 It must all have been a bit like the Talyllyn Railway in the UK!